 According to differing sources, the word coyote means “barking dog,” “song dog” or “trickster.”
 All of these names describe its best-known behaviors and secrets of success.
 Coyotes are canines, resembling a German shepherd but with a narrower muzzle.
 Mature adults weigh between 25 and 40 pounds, and their color varies from tan to buff to dark gray, often tinged with red or frosty-colored tips.
 A couple of distinctive characteristics that differ from most dogs are the black tip of the tail and yellow eyes.

-To understand coyotes, you needs to understand their relationship to their habitat.
+To understand coyotes, you need to understand their relationship to their habitat.
 They will eat what is available.
 Food sources shift from a diet of small mammals and carrion in the winter to insects and fruits during the summer.
-While they’re generally nocturnal, they’ll change their habits to match their prey’s.
+While they’re generally nocturnal, they change their habits to match those of their prey.
 They are highly adaptable, elusive and wily, qualities that inspired many legends about the ingenious trickster.

 Many city dwellers don’t know what to make of a wild animal like a coyote.
 If the animal makes it into the media, it’s most often because of a conflict, and many times fear or misinformation clouds objective observation that could be very helpful in understanding the animal’s behavior.

 It’s possible that coyotes will go after your pets, though they’re more likely to eat your pet’s food.
 They are omnivores and opportunists.
 Urban coyotes will eat what’s easy to get to, such as your trash or compost if it’s not contained well, but that’s not the majority of their diets.